In the Library Research Skills course, students will learn the essentials for library research. The Canvas course has nine interactive modules:![]()

-Each module takes about 10 minutes to complete, and the entire course takes around 90 minutes.
+Each module includes a video, text-based information, a quiz, and a feedback form.
+A single module takes about 10 minutes to complete, and the entire course takes around 90 minutes.
 Certificates of completion are provided for individual modules and for the full course.

 U of A instructors can assign the entire Library Research Skills course or individual modules of the course.
 You will need to: